elastic/rally/README.md

 #### Preparation

-First [install Elasticsearch](https://www.elastic.co/downloads/elasticsearch) 2.1 or higher.
+First [install Elasticsearch](https://www.elastic.co/downloads/elasticsearch) 2.2 or higher.
 A simple out-of-the-box installation with a single node will suffice.
 Rally uses this instance to store metrics data.
 It will setup the necessary indices by itself.
-The configuration procedure of Rally will you ask for host and port of this cluster.
+The configuration # procedure of Rally will you ask for host and port of this cluster.

-**Note**: It is recommended to choose a non-standard port for the metrics store if it is located on the same machine to avoid accidentally targeting the metrics store with the benchmark.
+**Note**: Rally will choose the port range 39200-39300 (HTTP) and 39300-39400 (transport) for the benchmark cluster, so please ensure that this port range is not used by the metrics store.

 Optional but recommended is to install also [Kibana](https://www.elastic.co/downloads/kibana).
 Kibana will not be auto-configured but a sample dashboard is delivered with Rally in `rally/resources/kibana.json` which can be imported to Kibana: